 Notice the other variables listed in the Variable Set Editor.
 Variables are especially useful for information that is likely to change frequently such as a date or a version number.
-For more information see the Flare online Help.
+For more information see the Help system.

 NOTE When creating variables in a project, you might find you use some more often than others.
 You can pin those frequently used variables to easily find them.
 This can be done via the Variables dialog or from a topic's local toolbar by selecting Insert variable .
-For more information see the Flare online Help.
+For more information see the Help system.